saucelabs/sauce-docs/docs/error-reporting/platform-integrations/minidump/crashpad.md

 <img src={useBaseUrl('/img/error-reporting/minidump/general-debug-info.png')} alt="debug mode"/>

 This setting generates a `.pdb` file for your application in the build output directory.
 You can manually upload `.sym`, `.pdb`, and archive files containing `.pdb` or `.sym` files into Backtrace or through the command line.
 It is also possible to hook up Visual Studio to automatically upload symbols as they are generated.
-You should be able to send crash reports at this point.
+Now, you should be able to send crash reports.
 Ensure you've uploaded your symbols (click on **Symbols** under the Project Configuration page).

 For more details, refer to the [symbolication guide](https://support.backtrace.io/hc/en-us/articles/360040517071).